-Janna is a native of Watauga Co. and an alumni of Appalachian State University, having completed both an undergraduate and graduate degree in Nutrition.
-Janna enjoys her work with students through the Department of Wellness and Prevention Services.
-When Janna is not engaging students through her work on campus, she enjoys spending time with her family, bouldering, and being outside in general.
+Janna is a native of Watauga County and an alum of Appalachian State University, having completed both an undergraduate and graduate degree in Nutrition.
+Janna enjoys her work with students through the Department of Wellness & Prevention Services.
+When Janna is not engaging students through her work on campus she enjoys spending time with her family, bouldering, and being outside in general.

 Jordan (she/they) was raised in Jacksonville, Florida and graduated with a Bachelor of Science in Psychology along with a minor in Philosophy from the University of North Florida.
 After serving time in the military, Jordan enrolled at Appalachian State where they completed a Master of Arts in Marriage and Family Therapy.
 Prior to taking on this position, Jordan worked in community mental health and non-profits serving people experiencing addiction, mental health concerns and domestic and sexual violence.
 When Jordan isnt working, they can be found lounging with their dog, Richard, creating art or playing roller derby.

 Dina was raised in a close-knit community in Davidson County, North Carolina, and graduated from Appalachian State University with a bachelor's degree in Sociology, along with a minor in Psychology.
 Although not the career path she had intended, she worked for 23 happy years in private medical practices.
 Managing the Office of Wellness & Prevention Services combines her administrative skills with her desire to work in public health.
 When she is not working, she loves to spend time with her family, travel, and have dinner with friends.